darkbard81/Pathfinder-2e/LightWeight/Temp_Eidolons.md

 Ever full of tricks, your fey eidolon twists magical protections into your shared life force, granting it a contingency in its back pocket for desperate situations.
 During your daily preparations, your eidolon can cast a *contingency* spell.
 The 4th-level spell it chooses must come from the primal or fey gift list, and must either be common or be another spell you have access to.

+---

+## PLANT EIDOLON

+Your eidolon is an intelligent plant, formed from the same disembodied fragments of nature’s life energy that become leshys.
+Plant eidolons tend to be curious and adaptable, with temperaments based on the parts of mortal culture they feel affinity toward.
+Despite coming from the same source, plant eidolons don’t always look like leshys.
+Plant eidolons have forms that vary greatly and can look like almost any kind of plant creature in existence.
+Some even resemble plant creatures so strange they are impossible to identify.

+### Tradition

+Primal

+### Traits

+eidolon, plant

+### Home Plane

+Material Plane

+### Size

+Medium

+### Suggested Attacks

+Vine (bludgeoning), branch (bludgeoning), root (bludgeoning)

+### Eidolon Array

+* **Guardian Plant**: Str 18, Dex 14, Con 16, Int 8, Wis 12, Cha 10; +2 AC (+3 Dex cap)
+* **Creeping Plant**: Str 12, Dex 18, Con 16, Int 8, Wis 14, Cha 10; +1 AC (+4 Dex cap)

+### Skills

+Nature, Survival

+### Senses

+Low-light vision

+### Language

+Sylvan

+### Speed

+25 feet

+### Eidolon Abilities

+* **Initial**: Tendril Strike
+* **Symbiosis**: Growing Vines
+* **Transcendence**: Field of Roots

+#### Tendril Strike

+**TENDRIL STRIKE** \[one-action]
+**Traits** [EIDOLON]
+Stretching to extend its body to its limits, your eidolon attacks a foe that would normally be beyond its reach.
+Your eidolon makes a melee unarmed Strike, increasing its reach by 5 feet for that Strike.
+If the unarmed attack has the disarm, shove, or trip trait, the eidolon can use the corresponding action instead of a Strike.

+#### Growing Vines *(7th)*

+Your eidolon’s vines and branches lengthen even more.
+All your eidolon’s melee unarmed attacks gain the reach trait.

+#### Field of Roots *(17th)*

+**FIELD OF ROOTS** \[two-actions]
+**Traits** [EIDOLON]
+Your eidolon extends its roots underground to entangle and possibly damage all foes nearby.
+All enemies within your eidolon’s reach take damage of the same type and amount as your eidolon’s most damaging Strike, depending on their Reflex saves.
+Any ongoing effects of the save last until the enemy either Escapes or leaves your eidolon’s reach.

+After using Field of Roots, your eidolon is immobilized until it takes a single action, which has the manipulate trait, to detach from the ground; this also ends any remaining effects on enemies from Field of Roots.

+* **Critical Success**: The enemy is unaffected.
+* **Success**: The enemy takes no damage, but takes a –10-foot circumstance penalty to its Speeds.
+* **Failure**: The enemy takes half damage, takes a –10-foot circumstance penalty to its Speeds, and, at the end of each of its turns, takes half damage again.
+* **Critical Failure**: The enemy is immobilized, takes full damage, and, at the end of each of its turns, takes full damage again.

+---

+## PSYCHOPOMP EIDOLON

+Your eidolon is a psychopomp, a creature whose sworn duty is to usher souls safely to the afterlife and maintain the courts of the dead.
+Psychopomp eidolons have a variety of appearances, but since they often traffic with mortals, their form typically includes an elaborate mask.
+You and your psychopomp eidolon share an important fate together, whether it relates directly to your own soul or to a mission that will somehow protect the souls of others.

+### Tradition

+Divine

+### Traits

+eidolon, monitor, psychopomp

+### Alignment

+Must be true neutral

+### Home Plane

+The Boneyard

+### Size

+Medium

+### Suggested Attacks

+Beak (piercing), claw (slashing), fist (bludgeoning), jaws (piercing), unarmed attacks shaped like a weapon

+### Eidolon Array

+* **Soul Guardian**: Str 18, Dex 14, Con 16, Int 10, Wis 12, Cha 8; +2 AC (+3 Dex cap)
+* **Scribe of the Dead**: Str 12, Dex 18, Con 12, Int 14, Wis 12, Cha 10; +1 AC (+4 Dex cap)

+### Skills

+Intimidation, Religion

+### Senses

+Darkvision

+### Language

+Requian

+### Speed

+25 feet

+### Eidolon Abilities

+* **Initial**: Spirit Touch
+* **Symbiosis**: Hidden Watcher
+* **Transcendence**: Spirit Taker

+#### Spirit Touch

+Your eidolon’s attacks possess a psychopomp’s ability to harm the living and the dead.
+Your eidolon’s unarmed Strikes affect incorporeal creatures as though etched with a ghost touch property rune and deal an extra 1 negative damage to living creatures and an extra 1 positive damage to undead.

+#### Hidden Watcher *(7th)*

+Your eidolon can render both of you unseen.
+Once per hour, it can cast *invisibility* targeting you, them, or both of you at once.
+If the spell targeted both of you, the spell ends for both of you if either of you uses a hostile action.

+#### Spirit Taker *(17th)*

+Your eidolon is particularly capable when it comes to handling bodiless spirits and putting undead to their final rest.
+Your eidolon can see incorporeal creatures inside of solid objects and can attack them with Strikes without penalty; an incorporeal creature in a solid object that takes damage from your eidolon’s Strike is expelled from the object to the nearest available space, moving closer to your eidolon if possible.

+Additionally, your eidolon can target or affect a creature projecting its consciousness (such as via *project image*) or possessing another creature, even if its body is elsewhere, though your eidolon must know about the possession or projection and choose to do so.

+Finally, the spirit of an undead destroyed by your eidolon’s Strikes is sent directly to the Boneyard for judgment; an undead with an ability to avoid such a fate automatically, such as a ghost’s rejuvenation, can attempt a counteract check against your spell DC to return via that ability as normal.
+In that case, it uses its Will save modifier as its counteract modifier.